Page 1: Biography

 Teacher, adult education director, university professor, writer

-This biography, written by James Collinge, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by James Collinge, was first published in the Dictionary of New Zealand Biography in 2000.

 Hugh Crawford Dixon Somerset (known as Crawford) was born in Belfast, North Canterbury, on 29 August 1895.
 He was the eldest of four children of Jane Dixon and her husband, George Crawford Black Somerset, a blacksmith and maintenance engineer at the local freezing works.
 The family moved to Christchurch in 1906.
 Crawford Somerset attended Belfast School and Christchurch Boys’ High School.

 In 1915 he entered Christchurch Training College.
 Fellow student Gwendolen Lucy Alley and Crawford had known each other previously, and now found that they had many interests in common, such as the plays of Shaw, Ibsen and Galsworthy and the educational work of A. S. Neill.
 Somerset edited Recorder , the training college student magazine.
 The onset of severe osteoarthritis left him with a permanent deformation of his hips and he was to use crutches for the rest of his life.
 Because of this disability he was unable to obtain a teacher’s certificate and began coaching private pupils for university entrance.